An Empirical Study on Governance in Bitcoin's Consensus Evolution: Background

-Block collisions occur when two new valid blocks are produced at the same height at approximately the same time.
-These two blocks can contain different or even conflicting transactions.
-Collisions are resolved by {\it the longest (valid) chain rule} as specified in Nakamoto's whitepaper: "The majority decision is represented by the longest chain, which has the greatest proof-of-work effort invested in it" \cite{nakamoto2019bitcoin}.
-The notion of a {\it valid} chain is important because validness is subjective from the implementation's point of view.
-This rule specifies that the currently accepted chain has the most dedicated work in terms of hash power.
-Therefore, any collision should quickly resolve during regular operation as soon as another block is appended on top of one of the colliding blocks, making it the longest chain.
-This behaviour implies that blocks have a slight chance of being {\it orphaned} (discarded), along with the corresponding transactions as illustrated in \cref{fig:collision}.
-To prevent financial loss from orphaned blocks, the rule of thumb is to wait until the block containing the relevant transaction has at least six blocks built on top of it, i.e., six confirmations~\cite{rosenfeld2014analysis}.
-Collisions in blockchain can happen naturally, by an attack~\cite{sayeed2019assessing}, or by inconsistent consensus validation~\cite{invalidBlocks}.
+Block collisions occur when two valid blocks are produced at the same height at approximately the same time.
+These blocks can contain different or even conflicting transactions.
+Collisions are resolved by {\it the longest (valid) chain rule} as specified in Nakamoto's whitepaper: ``The majority decision is represented by the longest chain, which has the greatest proof-of-work effort invested in it" \cite{nakamoto2019bitcoin}.
+The notion of a {\it valid} chain is vital because validness is subjective from the implementation's point of view.
+For instance, BCH miners do not perceive the BTC chain as valid, albeit the longest chain.
+The longest chain rule ensures that block collisions are quickly resolved during regular operation.
+Whenever another block is appended on top of one of the colliding blocks, it becomes the longest chain.
+This behaviour implies the slight chance of {\it orphaning} (discarding) blocks, along with the corresponding transactions as shown in~\cref{fig:collision}.
+To prevent financial loss from orphaned blocks, one should wait until the block containing the relevant transaction has at least six blocks built on top, i.e., six confirmations~\cite{rosenfeld2014analysis}.
+Collisions happen naturally, by an attack~\cite{sayeed2019assessing}, or by inconsistent consensus validation~\cite{invalidBlocks}.